I'm reordering some things here in the Obama stack.

 You ought to find out just what the state budgets are every year.

-Find out, for example, if your state is trying to raise five million dollars for a polar bear exhibit to uh amplify a global warming, for example.
+Find out, for example, if your state is trying to raise $5 million for a polar bear exhibit to amplify global warming, for example, while they are cutting essential services to you.

-I will bet you a dollar to a donut, you can find things that you don't even know your state is spending money on.
+I will bet you a dollar to a donut you can find things that you don't even know your state is spending money on.

 And when they come around to having to cut, they never cut themselves.